TheHimanshuDixit/Blood-Donation-Management-System/README.md

 # Blood Donation Management System

-A web application which help you to find the blood donar efficiently (A Web Development Project).
+A web application which help you to find the blood donar efficiently.

 ## Tech Stack